Utah MotoTrials Association (UMTA)

 At the second event for the new rider, the rider will be asked to declare a class for the remainder of the season.
 The new rider will be allowed to ride within the declared skill line or ride Open for the remainder of his/her first season accruing annual points in the declared class.
 The new rider will be scored as Open unless stated at the time of signup.

-5A.
-Any size trials motorcycle may be entered in any class as long as it is in safe working order.
+5A – Any size trials motorcycle may be entered in any class as long as it is in safe working order.
 Spark arrestors may be required.
-Trail bikes, although not designed for Trials, may be entered in the Sportsman classes and below.
+Trail bikes, although not designed for Trials, may be entered in the Amateur classes and below.
 All motorcycles ridden in an event are required to have all parts normally fitted to the bike when built, in place and in good operating order.

 Beginner – the line should be very easy, giving new riders a feel for the sport of Trials, experiencing start and stop gates and ribbons.
 Ride sections sitting down, 1st gear, no clutch, very little cornering and up or down obstacles.